 Vox Popular is a non-profit Media Arts Festival in Thunder Bay, Ontario Canada and is the evolution of the Bay Street Film Festival.
 We program Canadian and International films, multimedia installations, and media artists of all genres.
 An annual film festival is held in September each year with the 16th year approaching for 2020.
 We also do event bookings for films, concerts, conferences, panel discussions, workshops, and more.
 If you are interested in hosting your event with Vox Popular, Contact Us today!

 History of Vox Popular

 In 2020 Vox Popular is celebrating its 16th annual film festival with dates to be determined.
 Vox Popular helps professional independent artists show their work to audiences of all ages, interests and abilities to enrich their experience of media arts.

 The annual film festival is an integral part of Northwestern Ontario’s film history and since its inception in 2005 has celebrated the ongoing achievements of independent filmmakers.
 The Festival focuses on showcasing the latest films of emerging and established professional independent filmmakers working in remote and isolated communities around the world so the diverse stories and perspectives of the near and far North are given increased visibility and prominence.

-In the past fourteen years, Vox Popular Media Arts Festival has screened over 600 films, hosted over 120 visiting filmmakers from Northwestern Ontario, Canada and around the world, held dozens of discussions and highly successful Master Classes.
+In the past fifteen years, Vox Popular Media Arts Festival has screened over 750 films, hosted over 120 visiting filmmakers from Northwestern Ontario, Canada and around the world, held dozens of discussions and highly successful Master Classes.
 Our audiences are of all ages and interests including the Finnish, First Nations, Francophone and other specific communities in our region.